 How This Impacts Mobility

-Should any member have questions regarding the IFRs from the DHS and DOL and this recent court decision, or questions regarding the new rule from the USCIS and the comment filed by Worldwide ERC®, please reach out to Vice President of Member Engagement and Public Policy Rebecca Peters, firstname.lastname@example.org.
+Should any member have questions regarding these updates, please reach out to our Vice President of Member Engagement and Public Policy Rebecca Peters, email@example.com.